MCMC using $\textit{bouncy}$ Hamiltonian dynamics: A unifying framework for Hamiltonian Monte Carlo and piecewise deterministic Markov process samplers: Bouncy Hamiltonian Dynamics

-The theorem shows that \bhd{} not only generalize classical Hamiltonian dynamics, but also recover PDMPs in the limit, thereby unifying the HMC and PDMP paradigms.
+The theorem shows that \bhd{} not only generalize classical Hamiltonian dynamics, but also recover \PDMP{}s in the limit, thereby unifying the \HMC{} and \PDMP{} paradigms.
 One implication is that the theoretical performance of the two paradigms may be closely related.
 On the other hand, as we demonstrate in Section \ref{sec:app}, their deterministic and stochastic nature result in significant differences in their practical performance.